Secondary schools and colleges

 We’re passionate about engaging secondary school and sixth form students in engineering as they take their next steps in education.

-Using our excellent facilities and our academic expertise in the School, we want to show students that choosing a career in engineering can open up a world of possibility.
+Using our excellent facilities and our academic expertise in the Department of MACE, we want to show students that choosing a career in engineering can open up a world of possibility.